Guerrix/Guerrix/README.md

 I consider myself a passionate, self-taught and resourceful iOS Engineer, I truly love what I do and enjoy doing it.
 Over the past 9+ years, I have been lucky enough to collaborate and participate in a wide variety of iOS projects and meet great and talented iOS Engineers from which I have absorbed as much knowledge as possible to improve my skills and improve my ways to approach daily work challenges.
 I love to learn and contribute in any and every possible way.

-- 🏢 I'm currently working as a full-time employee at **JibJab**.
+- 🏢 I'm currently working as a full-time employee at **Bitso**.
 And when possible I dedicate a bit more time at **Toptal** for side jobs.
 - 🚀 I use daily:

   ![iOS SDK](https://img.shields.io/badge/SDK-000000?style=flat-square&style=for-the-badge&logo=iOS&logoColor=white)